mezgoodle/weather-bot/README.md

 ## Tests

 I do unit testing with [jest](https://jestjs.io/).
 There is [util.js](https://github.com/mezgoodle/weather-bot/blob/master/test/util.js) file, where there are testing functions.
-Due to awkwardly written code in [index.js](https://github.com/mezgoodle/weather-bot/blob/master/index.js), I couldn't export the features from there, so created another file.
+Due to because of unclear problems with [jest](https://jestjs.io/) in [index.js](https://github.com/mezgoodle/weather-bot/blob/master/index.js), I couldn't export the features from there, so created another file.
 Data of tests is in [data.json](https://github.com/mezgoodle/weather-bot/blob/master/test/data.json).

 Run tests by typing command in terminal like: